 - Place a sling around carriage and attach to an overhead hoist.
 Lift carriage high enough so that the tension on the chain over sheaves is relieved after the carriage is blocked.
-Position wooden blocks under the carriage and lower it. - Remove the split pin securing the chain anchor pins and discard.
-While supporting the chains, remove the chain anchor pins and drape the chains over the carriage. - 3 Remove retaining ring securing sheaves to sheave support.
-Remove sheaves with bearings. - 4 Remove bearining retaining ring from sheave and press bearings from sheaves. - 5 Thoroughly clean, inspect and replace all worn or damaged parts. - 6 Reverse the above to assemble and install.
-Use new split pins in chain anchor pins.
+Position wooden blocks under the carriage and lower it. - 2 Loosen the nuts and drape the chains over the carriage. - 3 Remove retaining ring securing sheaves to sheave support.
+Remove sheaves with bearings. - 4 Remove bearining retaining ring from sheave and press bearings from sheaves. - (5) Thoroughly clean, inspect and replace all worn or damaged parts. - 6 Reverse the above to assemble and install.